-Fully accredited by the Southern Association of Colleges and Secondary Schools as a four-year junior college, by the University Senate of The Methodist Church and by the Georgia Accrediting Commission, Emory-at-Oxford also has membership in the Georgia Association of Colleges and the American Association of Junior Colleges.
-Emory University is a service of The Methodist Church, and the Oxford division retains particularly intimate ties with the North and South Georgia Annual Conferences.
+Fully accredited by the Southern Association of Colleges and Secondary Schools as a four-year junior college by the University Senate of The Methodist Church and by the Georgia Accrediting Commission, Oxford College also has membership in the Georgia Association of Colleges and the American Association of Junior Colleges.
+Emory University is a service of The Methodist Church, and the Oxford College retains particularly intimate ties with the North and South Georgia Annual Conferences.